internetarchive/dweb-archive/docs/archive_architecture.md

 # Internet Archive / IPFS architecture
 This document covers the data architecture of the the Internet Archive Dweb project, as it relates to IPFS.

-Last updated to match reality 10 May 2018 (still in progress)
+Last updated to match reality 10 May 2018 (everything here has been reviewed, still need to add WebTorrent & Contenthash)

 # Use cases we are interested in
 * Exploring the Archive on an unmodified browser in a manner as close as possible to the existing archive.org/details/prelinger